 To learn how to add, edit, and manage filters, see Using the Filters dialog.

 You can apply line filters using any of these methods:

 When you launch a file compare from the Select Files or Folders dialog

-After choosing the Left and Right files, click next to the Filter field.
+After choosing the 1st and 2nd files, click next to the Filter field.

 The Filter field does not indicate what line filters are enabled.

 Proceed with the file compare operation.
 The enabled line filters are applied when you start the operation.